 A final reason Rust does not allow you to index into a String to get a character is that indexing operations are expected to always take constant time (O(1)).
 It isn’t possible to guarantee that performance with a String, though, since Rust would have to walk through the contents from the beginning to the index to determine how many valid characters there were.

-All of these problems mean that Rust does not implement [] for String, so we cannot directly do this.

 Slicing Strings

-However, indexing the bytes of a string is very useful, and is not expected to be fast.
-While we can’t use [] with a single number, we can use [] with a range to create a string slice containing particular bytes:
+Because it's not clear what the return type of string indexing should be, and it is often a bad idea to index into a string, Rust dissuades you from doing so by asking you to be more specific if you really need it.
+The way you can be more specific than indexing using [] with a single number is using [] with a range to create a string slice containing particular bytes:

 let hello = "Здравствуйте";